 Senior faculty member from outside the department, in a field related to that of the CAMPOS Faculty Scholar

-Opportunity to meet UCD women in science and STEM Scholars monthly at the ADVANCE CAMPOS Cafecitos (coffee breaks)
+Opportunity to meet UCD women in science and STEM Scholars at the periodic ADVANCE CAMPOS Cafecitos (coffee breaks)

 Rebecca Calisi Rodriguez studies how hormones in the brain stimulate and inhibit sexual behavior and reproduction.
 She received her Ph.D. from the University of California, Berkeley, and was previously faculty at Barnard College of Columbia University.
 Dr. Calisi Rodriguez originally attended college to study studio art and theater.
 An interesting turn of events and serendipitous exposure to inspirational scientists led her to become a neurobiologist.
 More on her research can be found at www.rebeccacalisi.org.